Andy Warhol Art Authentication Board

-The Andy Warhol Art Authentication Board, Inc. was a private corporation that certified the authenticity of works by the artist, Andy Warhol, from 1995 to early 2012.
+The Andy Warhol Art Authentication Board, Inc. was a private corporation that certified the authenticity of works by the artist, Andy Warhol, from 1995 to 2012.

 History

 The organization was created in 1995 in association with The Andy Warhol Foundation for the Visual Arts.

 The Board, based in New York City, consisted of six members, including art historians, curators and those who personally knew Warhol and his work.
+Board members included Warhol's studio manager Vincent Fremont, Warhol's former lover, interior designer Jed Johnson, art curator David Whitney, and Warhol experts George Frei, Neil Printz, and Sally King-Nero.
+After Johnson was killed in 1996, he was replaced by art historian Robert Rosenblum.

-They met three times a year to examine works and made determinations only of authenticity, not market value.
+The board met three times a year to examine works and made determinations only of authenticity, not market value.
 Appraisals took one month and ARTnews reported that around 10 to 20% of submitted works were 'considered questionable.'
 The Board did not share its methodology, citing privacy concerns.
-Board members included American art curator David Whitney and designer Jed Johnson.

 The Board sometimes received criticism for its operating methods and what was perceived as arbitrariness in judging whether or not a work was an authentic Warhol.
 Works deemed inauthentic that were covered prominently in the press include 'Brillo Boxes' produced after Warhol's death and a 1964 silkscreen self-portrait that had earlier been authenticated by Warhol's business manager.